 Many challenges can arise when you rely on gated entries.
 Sometimes they don’t work properly, or a tenant forgets their key.
 And paying to have a guard man a booth 24/7 is expensive.
 We suggest that you rely on B & A Towing for all your apartment parking enforcement needs.
 Since it is the parking violator that pays the fee, it costs you nothing.

 We offer a wide variety of parking enforcement services.
 These include 24-hour surveillance, regular scheduled surveillance, call-up service; where you or someone you designate calls us when a parking violation has occurred, and other services including curb-painting, fire-lane painting, signage, placards and more.
 Give us a call to discuss your apartment complex towing needs.
-We’ve been towing cars and trucks in the San Francisco Bay area for more than 50 years.
+We’ve been providing professional car removal services in the San Francisco Bay area for more than 50 years.

 No Cost To Apartment Complex Owner